 Dr. Moinuddin graduated from medical school in 2003 from the University of Dhaka, the most reputable university in Bangladesh.
 After completing his internship, he worked in the Department of Neurosurgery at Uttara Adhunik Medical College in Bangladesh.

 In 2013, he joined the Department of Neurosurgery at Kagoshima University in Japan, where he received the prestigious Dean's Award in the Graduate School of Medical and Dental Sciences.
 Dr. Moinuddin's doctoral work examined the molecular components of multidrug chemotherapy resistance in cancer cells.

-After completing his research fellowship at Kagoshima University, Dr. Moinuddin joined the Neuro-Informatics Laboratory at Mayo Clinic in August 2017.
+After completing his research fellowship at Kagoshima University, Dr. Moinuddin joined Mayo Clinic's Neuro-Informatics Laboratory in August 2017.
 He has a specific interest in projects involving stem cell therapy in spinal cord injury.

 Dr. Ghaith grew up in Beirut, Lebanon, and went to medical school at the Lebanese University-School of Medicine.
 He graduated in 2018 and started his residency as a preliminary general surgery resident at the American University of Beirut Medical Center.
 He continued his studies as a second-year neurosurgery resident at the Lebanese American University Medical Center.

 After rotating as a visiting resident in many hospital centers within Canada and the United States, he became attracted to Mayo Clinic for its excellence in patient care.
 More specifically, he was drawn to Dr. Bydon's Neuro-Informatics Laboratory for its reputation and innovative work in the field of spinal cord injury.
 Dr. Ghaith's primary research interest centers around improving outcomes in patients undergoing neurosurgical procedures.